lkiesow/python-feedgen/doc/api.rst

 instances of :class:`feedgen.item.BaseEpisode`.

-You use :class:`feedgen.person.Person` whenever an attribute is to represent a person or an entity.
+You use :class:`feedgen.person.Person` whenever an attribute is to represent a person or an entity, and :class:`feedgen.media.Media` with the :attr:`feedgen.item.BaseEpisode.enclosure` attribute.

 :mod:`feedgen.util` provides utility functions for the rest of the library, and is therefore not relevant for users.